Welcome to MCC San Francisco!

 We invite you to visit us for any or all of our services and programs!

-What to Expect When Visiting MCC San Francisco (Currently ALL services are held on Zoom)
+What to Expect When Visiting MCC San Francisco (Services are held in-person and on Zoom)

 |Will communion be served?||Communion is served at Sunday’s worship service.
 Most people participate, but it is certainly not required and you are welcome simply to remain seated during this part of the service.
 At MCCSF, the communion ritual serves as a moving reminder of God’s loving nourishment available to all.
 At each service you will hear this affirmation and invitation: “At MCCSF and at MCC around the world we celebrate an open communion.
 That means you do not have to be a member of this church or of any church to receive this meal.
 These are the gifts of God for all the people of God, so come just as you are and receive this gift.”|